TheLogicMaster/ESP-Smart-Display/README.md

 # ESP LED Matrix Display

 ## About
-This project is intended to provide an easily customizeable and functional firmware to drive LED Matrix panels using ESP8266 based microcontrollers.
+This project is intended to provide an graphically customizeable and functional firmware to drive LED Matrix panels using ESP8266 based microcontrollers.
 It's powered by the [PxMatrix](https://github.com/2dom/PxMatrix) driver and is inspired by the concept of [MorphingClockRemix](https://github.com/lmirel/MorphingClockRemix) and intends to greatly expand upon it, providing an easily customizable system using a JSON based configuration system and a Vue based web